 |This site is best viewed using Internet Explorer or Firefox

-safe, controlled way for our dogs to show us what they are built to do by
+controlled way for our dogs to show us what they are built to do by simulating

-simulating the movement of prey by a remote control operated pulley system
+the movement of prey by a remote control operated pulley system in an open

 The American Kennel Club (AKC) sanctions lure coursing trials and tests for

 dogs to earn various field championship titles.
 The American Sighthound